WHAT MAKES BURNAMWOOD SO SPECIAL?

 HOW ARE ROOMMATES ASSIGNED?

 Campers are placed into cabins first and foremost based on their gender.
 Siblings of the same gender are assigned the same cabin, unless otherwise notified.
-The campers are then arranged based on age and similar church/geographic location.
+The campers are then arranged based primarily on age.

 Roommate requests are welcomed.
 Campers are allowed to request up to two of their roommates and we do our best to honor all requests, providing for space in each cabin.